Coupler curves of moving graphs and counting realizations of rigid graphs: Sufficient conditions for centricity of calligraphs

-In \LEM{centric} of the previous section we gave eight necessary conditions for a calligraph to be centric.
-We conclude this section with equivalent conditions by instead performing operators on each quadratic polynomial associated to an edge.
-Since we know the quadratic polynomials the resulting conditions can be shown to be valid for every calligraph.
+In \LEM{centric} of the previous section, we gave eight sufficient conditions for a calligraph to be centric.
+We conclude this section with equivalent conditions by instead performing operators on the quadratic polynomials that are associated to edges.
+Since we know the quadratic polynomials, the resulting conditions can be shown to be valid for every calligraph.